cindyloo/devart-template/project_posts/2014-02-15-Laplacian-And-Background.md

 so, the openCV examples in Mastering OpenCV With Practical Computer Vision Projects are pretty great.
 The simple kernels I was using aren't nearly as good as the Laplacian filter I've got a sketch-image that I am going to work with for now.
-I'll come back to tweaking the sketch- making it more scratchy/grainy-what have you
+I'll come back to tweaking the sketch- making it more scratchy/grainy-what have you.
+I learned today about scale invariance and contour continuation...

 ```
     Mat gray;